Home

 Contact Us

-Maria Magdalena "Lena" (Meinder) Reider
+Maria Magdalena 'Lena' (Meinder) Reider

 (1811-1848)

-She was young when her father died, and the Berks County Orphans Court appointed Benjamin Mertz as her legal guardian.
+Lena was young when her father died, and the Berks County Orphans Court appointed Benjamin Mertz as her legal guardian.
 When she reached the age of 21, she signed court documents acknowledging that she had received her rightful share of her father's estate, and was thus discharging Mertz from his duty.
 She signed her name, spelled by a clerk as "Magdalena Minder," with an "X."

 The Reiders had four children -- Jeremiah Reider, Magdalena " Lena" Reider, Elizabeth Weiser (or "Weaver") and Mary Hahn.